 This list is for members of the Primate Society of Great Britain to disseminate information, discuss research and raise the profile of primatology within the UK and elsewhere.

-An interdisciplinary list bringing together those engaged in qualitative research in the Former Soviet Union.
+This list has been retained 15/03/2016 no one can subscribe to this list and no one can post to this list contact firstname.lastname@example.org for all enquiries regarding this list An interdisciplinary list bringing together those engaged in qualitative research in the Former Soviet Union.
 Discussion of ethical and practical issues relevant to conducting field research in the region.

 A list devoted to all aspects of qualitative research: methodological, theo retical and practical also intended to facilitate discussion of diverse qua litative research: interviewing, ethnography, participation observation, fo cus groups, biographical and life history studies

-This list is used as an exchange platform for the University Association for Contemporary European Studies (UACES) supported Collaborative Research Network (CRN) "Romanis in Europe".
+This list has been retained 06/03/2015 no one can subscribe to this list and no one can post to this list - contact email@example.com for all enquiries regarding this list This list is used as an exchange platform for the University Association for Contemporary European Studies (UACES) supported Collaborative Research Network (CRN) "Romanis in Europe".
 The CRN already counts around 60 members, around the half of whom are UK based.
 The specific interest of the network lies with the evaluative research with the focus on policies targeting Romani communities, allowing their geographic mobility and determining their relationship with the European and national institutions.